emiyake/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
-templateKey: 'about-page'
+templateKey: about-page
-path: /about
-title: About our values
+title: About our values - testing new value here
 ---